aidan-yip/aidan-yip/README.md

 # About Me

-I'm an aspiring Web Designer with a passion for programming.
-Here I design responsive websites and other projects!
+I'm an aspiring Web Developer/Designer with a passion for programming.
+I love to create experiences that combine audio/visual content such as: music, videos and art.
+Here I design responsive sites, create fun web games and tinker with other projects!
 Follow to see my progress.

+BCIT - FWD 🎓 '25

 ## Languages I Know 💻